Spring Maintenance Tips For Your Construction Vehicle

 Detail the Interior and Exterior

 Wash the entire exterior of your vehicle, including the undercarriage, to remove winter ice and grime.
 You can also wax your truck to protect its finish, and touch up any scratches that could turn into rust or affect your brand image.
-Clean trash out of the interior also and wipe the surfaces as you create a tidy vehicle.
+Clean trash out of the interior and wipe surfaces to create a tidy vehicle.

 Stock Supplies

-Check your tool box and first aid kit, and replace any broken or missing items.
+Check your toolbox and first aid kit, and replace any broken or missing items.
 Additionally, stock invoices, mileage reports and business cards so you’re prepared to manage and share your business.
+For related contractor coverage options, see Insurance for Chimney Construction and Maintenance Contractors.

 Purchase Adequate Insurance

-Double check that your commercial auto insurance policy includes adequate coverage.
-It should include liability, medical, uninsured and underinsured, comprehensive, and collision coverage with adequate limits to protect your assets.
+Double check that your commercial auto insurance policy includes adequate coverage, such as liability, medical, uninsured and underinsured motorist, comprehensive, and collision with limits that protect your assets.
+If you want a quick way to review options, you can talk to an agent.

 In addition to these spring maintenance tips, schedule regular maintenance throughout the summer season.
-Proper care protects your truck and your construction business all summer.
+Proper care protects your truck and your construction business all season long.

 Need insurance for You, Your Family or Your Business?